danishmughal/ruby-design-patterns/README.md

 The Command pattern involes setting up "command objects" whose sole responsibility is to carry out some specific instructions when executed.

+This pattern is similar to the Observer pattern, except for the fact that commands do not care at all about the actual state of the object that calls them.

 For example, the following scenario represents how one might design a button class for a GUI that can be extended by other developers to do whatever they need:

 ```ruby